ShaharTamir/ShaharTamir/README.md

       contact via LinkedIn - https://www.linkedin.com/in/shahar-tamir-157727216/
       or via email - shahar1360@gmail.com

-In this repo you can find some articles I wrote, and recommendations I received.
+In my profile repo you can find some articles I wrote, and recommendations I received.
 Check it out!

 <!---